QILINXIE02/VirtualGarden/README.md

 ## Overview

-Virtual Garden is an interactive app where users can plant, grow, and manage a virtual garden with various plants and flowers.
-With premium content, users can enjoy an enhanced experience, including AR integration, weather simulations, and community features.
+Welcome to the Virtual Garden App, where you can create, grow, and manage your own virtual garden.
+This app allows you to experience the joys of gardening from your device, with realistic growth patterns, seasonal changes, and interactive mini-games.

 ## Features